-An allowance can be a great way to teach kids money management skills and help them learn how to make decisions, deal with limited resources, and understand the benefits of saving and charitable giving.
+An allowance can be a great way to teach kids money management skills and help them learn how to make decisions, deal with limited funds, and understand the benefits of saving and charitable giving.

 There's no single correct way to handle giving an allowance.
 Deciding when to start, how much to give, and whether you want to link the allowance to chores are choices that should fit your family.

-No particular age is best for every kid, but consider starting an allowance by the time a child is 10 years old.
+No set age is best for every kid, but consider starting an allowance by the time a child is 10 years old.
 By then, most kids have had experience making thoughtful spending decisions but still look to parents for guidance.

 How much allowance should you give?
 It depends on your financial situation and what kind of commitment you feel that you can comfortably keep.
 Experts generally recommend that kids get 50¢ to $1 per week for every year of their age — $4.50 to $9 for a 9-year-old, for example.